NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Experiments

-In our experiment, we follow the entire structure of NeRF-Det\cite{NeRF-Det}, aiming to validate the effectiveness of our proposed methods in improving high-quality object detection within the framework of the NeRF branch while minimizing modifications to the original network architecture.
-We perform experiments in ScannetV2\cite{scannet}.
-Which is a widely used dataset in indoor object detection or other indoor perception tasks.
+\textbf{Dataset.} In our experiment, we closely adhere to the complete structure of NeRF-Det \cite{NeRF-Det}, with the goal of validating the effectiveness of \nds{} in enhancing high-quality object detection within the NeRF branch framework, while minimizing alterations to the original network architecture.
+We conduct experiments using the ScannetV2 \cite{scannet}, which is a widely utilized benchmark in indoor object detection and other indoor perception tasks.
 It contains 1513 indoor scenes of various kinds of indoor rooms.
 Following the official separation, we use 1201 scenes for training and 312 scenes for validation and testing.
+Utilizing tools provided by MMDetection3D, we randomly select 300 RGB images and their corresponding depth images at a resolution of $320\times240$ for each scene.
+It is important to note that the depth information is used exclusively during the training phase to supervise the output of the NeRF branch.
+To make our results more convincing, we also conducted experiments on ARKITScenes \cite{dehghan2021arkitscenes}.
+Since the orientations of the ARKITScenes are diverse, we selected a total of 2414 scenes for training and 309 scenes for testing, specifically from the Top and Down directions.
+The resolution of the input images is $256\times192$.

-We use official tools provided by MMDetection3D, randomly choose 300 RGB images and their corresponding depth images in resolution $320\times240$ for each scene.
-Note that the depth is only used in the training process to supervise the output of the NeRF branch.
-For each scene, we separately use 50 and 101 images randomly chosen from the processed 300 images for training and testing.
-Due to the simplicity of the original network architecture, the training process converges rapidly.
-In our experiment, we increase the number of epochs by an additional 50\% to ensure that the performance of the methods we compared on NeRF-Det\cite{NeRF-Det} does not suffer from overfitting while allowing our proposed methods to converge effectively.
-This training strategy allows for a more accurate evaluation of network performance and provides more reliable results for our research.
-We evaluate the performance of methods by mean Average Precision (mAP) and mean Average Recall (mAR) at 0.25 IoU, 0.5 IoU and 0.7 IoU threshold, denoted by mAP@.25 / mAP@.50 / mAP@.70, mAR@.25 / mAR@.50 / mAR@.70.
+\textbf{Implement Details.} We assess the performance of the methods using mean Average Precision (mAP) and mean Average Recall (mAR) at 0.25, 0.5, and 0.7 Intersection over Union (IoU) thresholds, denoted as AP25 / AP50 / AP70 and AR25 / AR50 / AR70, respectively.
+IoU70 is specifically used as a metric in PARQ \cite{PARQ}.
+For each scene, we randomly select 50 images for training and 101 images for testing from the processed set of 300 images.
+Given the simplicity of the original network architecture, the training process converges quickly.
+To ensure robust performance, we extend the number of training epochs by an additional 50\%, preventing overfitting while allowing our methods to converge effectively.
+This strategy facilitates a more accurate evaluation of the network and yields more reliable results.